-As Australia’s first private practice to offer shear wave elastography privately, we continue to bulk bill this service for all valid Medicare card holders, and promise minimal waiting times.
+As Australia’s first private practice to offer shear wave elastography privately, we are proud to promise minimal waiting times.
 This innovative technique is used to assess the level of fibrosis, or scarring, of the liver.
-Reducing the necessity for painful liver biopsies, shear wave is both non-invasive and pain free.
+Elastography is used in conjunction with other diagnostic techniques such as biopsy to assess liver pathology.
+Shear wave is both non-invasive and pain free.

 Whilst standard ultrasounds use ultrasonic sound waves to build up an image of internal tissues, shear wave elastography does this, and also measures the elasticity of the tissue.
 The degree of elasticity of the tissue reflects if there is any fibrosis or scarring to it and, if so, the extent of this.

 When attending your appointment, please bring your referral from your medical practitioner, Medicare card and all other relevant health care cards, and any existing films or reports relating to the region being scanned.
 To allow adequate time to conduct the procedure, please ensure you arrive on time for your scheduled appointment.

 To prepare for a shear wave, you are required to not eat, drink or smoke for 8 hours prior to your scan.
 Please inform our staff at the time of booking if you are a diabetic.

 Should you have any questions or concerns about your examination, our staff are more than happy to assist, so please do not hesitate to contact us.

 To assist with conduction of the ultrasound waves, ultrasound gel will be applied to your abdomen.
 A hand held probe, which transmits, receives and consolidates the ultrasound waves, will then be moved over your stomach.
 This process does not cause any discomfort or pain.
 It typically takes approximately 30 minutes to complete the investigation and obtain the images required.